adrianaovalle/web-scraping-challenge/README.md

 *Runs the scrape code and stores the results in MongoDB *Finds the information in MongoDB and renders it in HTML

-The final results is a Website that renders all the results.
+The final results is rendered in a Website.